jvalkeal/spring-security-pat/README.md

 ### Pat Authentication done with Authorization Server

-In this example we have configured `Api Server` to delegate token instrospection into an `Authorization Server` having same user configuration as in a previous example:
+In this example, we have configured `Api Server` to delegate token introspection to an `Authorization Server` having the same user configuration as in the previous example:

 Start _Id Server_: